7 Ways to Check-in on Aging Loved Ones This Holiday Season

 • Call an Edwards Group Elder Care Advisor at (217)726-9200.

-Many people don’t think to call a law firm for elderly issues.
-However, Edwards Group Elder Care Team has many resources and tools to help our elderly population and their families.
+Many people don’t think to call a law firm for issues with an aging loved one.
+However, the Edwards Group Elder Care Team has many resources and tools to help our elderly loved ones and their families.
 We offer free phone consultations that will help you with tips and resources.

 Our focus is on the legal, financial, care, and spiritual aspects of aging.
 Legally, we help with all your basic needs: Wills, trusts, and Powers-of-Attorney.
 We also want to help protect as many assets as possible from rising healthcare costs.
 There is also a spiritual and emotional aspect to aging that can be incredibly stressful for families.
 We even have a chaplain available if there is an area you need to discuss or want prayer.